International Commercial Arbitration

 The course is divided broadly into three parts.
 The first part of the course is concerned with the theoretical and institutional structure of arbitration.
 It begins with a historical overview of international commercial arbitration and a comparative analysis of arbitration and litigation.
 The aim of this section is to provide students with grounding in the rules and procedures of international commercial arbitration.
 The second part of the course will be devoted to the examination of the legal framework within which arbitral disputes are resolved.
 This section focuses on certain specific aspects of international commercial arbitration such as the 1958 New York Convention on the Recognition and Enforcement of Arbitral Awards, the extent and timing of judicial review of awards, grounds for refusing recognition or enforcement of awards, and interim measures of protection.
 The third part of the course focuses on a review of the principles and practices of international commercial arbitration.
 This section examines recent developments in international commercial arbitration and the emergence of converging arbitral rules.
 Also included will be an overview of the arbitral institutions in China, Hong Kong and Japan.

-Critically evaluate current research and advanced scholarship on the main rules and principles operating in the areas of international commercial arbitration and apply the underlying concepts and principles of arbitration in real life international trade contexts.
+Critically evaluate current research and advanced scholarship on the main rules and principles operating in the areas of International commercial arbitration and apply the underlying concepts and principles of arbitration in real life international trade contexts.

-Demonstrate a critical awareness and systematic evaluation of the different theoretical notions of arbitration as a form of dispute resolution and its advantages and disadvantages relative to litigation, particularly in a context of international trade.
+Demonstrate a critical awareness and systematic evaluation of the different theoretical notions of arbitration as a form of dispute resolution including its advantages and disadvantages relative to litigation, particularly in the context of international trade.

 Teaching and Learning Strategy

 The module requires students to undertake private study in order to prepare for seminars and assessments.